SOFTS-Arabica coffee extends gains, raw sugar hits 6-week low

-LONDON, June 2 (Reuters) - Arabica coffee futures traded on the ICE exchange rose for a third day on Friday as fresh data indicated supplies are still tight, while raw sugar hit a six-week low on improved exports from top producer Brazil.
+LONDON, June 2 (Reuters) - Arabica coffee futures traded on the ICE exchange rose for a third straight session on Friday as fresh data indicated supplies are still tight, while raw sugar hit a six-week low on improved exports from top producer Brazil.

 COFFEE

-* Coffee exports from central America's largest washed arabica producer Honduras jumped 79% in May, helped by higher demand and a delayed shipment from the previous month, data showed.
+* Coffee exports from central America's largest washed arabica producer Honduras jumped 79% in May, helped by higher demand and a delayed shipment from the previous month.

 SUGAR

-* Top producer Brazil exported 2.47 mln tonnes of sugar in May versus just 1.57 million a year ago, data showed.
+* Top producer Brazil exported 2.47 mln tonnes of sugar in May versus just 1.57 million a year ago.

-* Dealers said rains in Brazil are expected to ease, allowing the harvest to progress further, while there have been some pre-monsoon rains in India and some monsoon rains in Thailand, easing supply concerns.
+* Dealers said rains in Brazil are expected to ease, allowing the harvest to progress, while there have been some pre-monsoon rains in India and some monsoon rains in Thailand, easing supply concerns.

 COCOA